dilsahelmaci/data-analytics-portfolio/Beyond the Listings: A Deep Dive into Berlin’s Airbnb Landscape/README.md

 # 🏡 Beyond the Listings: A Deep Dive into Berlin’s Airbnb Landscape

-*An advanced data analytics project designed to uncover stragetic insights from real-world Airbnb listings data.*
+*An advanced data analytics project designed to uncover strategic insights from real-world Airbnb listings data.*

 ## 🎯 Project Overview